baragaun/e2etestrunner/README.md

 }
 ```
 This will load this test's configuration from `config/tests/createUsers.json` and insert that
 test into the location of the import.
+The same works for sequences.
+Properties that are defined
+in the config file that includes the other config file are overriding the ones from the imported
+file.

 ### Variables